Flood Protection Plan

-To protect the Southport AWT plant and wastewater processing pond from a 500-year flood event from an adjacent creek and river, a wall system designed on the levee’s creek side would maintain a narrow profile and allow opening up the creek’s water capacity.
+The project included plans to protect the Southport ATW plant and wastewater-processing pond from a 500-year flood event from an adjacent creek and river.
+To accomplish this, a wall system designed on the creek side of the levee would have to maintain a narrow profile to increase the water capacity of the creek.

 A Natural Erosion Protection Solution

-The levee embankment along the north side of the wastewater treatment plant had received significant toe erosion resulting from flood events and high water flow from the adjacent creek.
-An erosion protection system to prevent future erosion from the creek’s varying depths and flows was required.
-Little Buck Creek flows as low as a 1 foot depth with velocities of 3 feet per second (fps) to as high as 8 fps with a depth of 12 to 15 feet during a flooding event.
+Flood events and high water flow from the adjacent creek caused significant toe erosion of the levee embankment along the north side of the wastewater treatment plant.
+The AWT required a long-term soil stabilization solution to combat erosive forces from Little Buck Creek’s varying depths and flows.
+The creek flows as low as a 1-foot depth with velocities of 3 feet per second (fps) to as high as 8 fps with a depth of 12 to 15 feet during a flooding event.

-Project engineer, Christopher B. Burke Engineering, LLC, preferred a wall system that would incorporate native vegetation along the levee with enough sustainability to control erosive forces from the creek.
-The GEOWEB® vegetated wall system chosen would reduce environmental impacts, protect the levee from scour and erosion, and satisfy regulatory requirements.
+The project engineer preferred a wall system with native vegetation along the levee that would be robust enough to withstand erosive forces from the creek.
+They chose the GEOWEB® Vegetated Retaining Wall System to reduce the environmental impact, protect the levee from scour and erosion, and satisfy regulatory requirements.

 Construction of the Levee Wall

-The wall was designed as a gravity structure without reinforcement.
-Aggregate infill placed in the GEOWEB® wall’s back cells facilitate drainage and a blend of topsoil and #2 stone in the front outer cells support vegetation as well as provide stability and resistance to soil loss during larger storm events.
+Working within a limited footprint to maintain a narrow profile, the engineer designed the GEOWEB Retaining Wall as a gravity structure.
+Installers filled the back cells of the GEOWEB System with aggregate to promote drainage and placed a mixture of topsoil and #2 stone in the front outer cells to support vegetation and provide stability and resistance to soil loss during larger storm events.